puar-playground/AsMac/README.md

 ```
 sudo pip3 install virtualenv
 ```
-Create a virtual environment named venv3 or prefered directory
+Go back to the main directory and create a virtual environment named venv3 or prefered directory
 ```
+cd ..
 virtualenv -p python3 venv3
 ```
 Activate the python virtual environment and install packages.